-Large volume parenterals or LVPs (sometimes called large volume injections) are aqueous solutions usually supplied in volumes of at least 100 ml with sizes of 250 ml, 500 ml, and 1000 ml most common.
+Large volume parenterals or LVPs (sometimes called large volume injections) are aqueous solutions usually supplied in volumes of at least 100 ml with sizes of 250 ml, 500 ml, 1000 ml, 3000 ml, and 5000 ml most common.
 Directions usually recommend that large quantities be administered.
 The usual route of administration is intravenous (IV) but other routes, such as intraperitoneal (IP) or subcutaneous (SQ or SC), are sometimes recommended.
 Examples of LVPs include:

 - Calcium solutions